thomassandsor/CustomerService/README.md

 My Active Cases - CS <- The cases assigned to you

 ### Field:
-Field: Case Number (ticketnumber) - I overwrite the autonumber.
-Default Value is CAS-{SEQNUM:5}-{RANDSTRING:6} if you wan to revert
-Field: Last Activity Date "cs_lastactivitydate" - Updates whenever a new email is received.
+Case Number "ticketnumber" - I overwrite the autonumber.
+Default Value is CAS-{SEQNUM:5}-{RANDSTRING:6} if you wan to revert Last Activity Date "cs_lastactivitydate" - Updates whenever a new email is received.
 Feel free to use field for Tasks or other avtivities as needed.

+## Contact
+### Form:
+Contact Main - CS <- Main form Contact
+Contact Simple Form - CS <- Quick edit on Case
+Recent Cases - CS <- Quick View form for Case

-## Email:
+## Email
+### Form
+Email - CS <- Main form Email
+### JavaScript
 Javascript file CS_Email
+### Field
+Signature Added "cs_signatureadded" - Added because email does a strange close&update before actually sending the email.
+This is just to store that javascript has added signature

-## Workflow:
+## Workflow
 Email - Update Case Last Email

-## User:
+## User
 Field: Signature "cs_signature"

 ## Signature (NEW)